danielrekshan/dreamhex/docs/lore.md

 ### **First-Person Dream Report**

-I drifted into a deep darkness lit by a gentle electric glow.
+I, Nikola Tesla, drifted into a deep darkness lit by a gentle electric glow.
 A machine hovered before me, slowly rotating.
 It had beams extending from a central core, each moving in perfect harmony.
 Sparks leapt across the structure like tiny stars.
 I felt no fear, only wonder.
 I examined the machine from every angle.
 I rotated it in my mind and saw how each part fit together.
 The more I studied it, the clearer it became.
 When I woke, every detail remained.
 I reached immediately for paper and drew the machine with absolute precision, as though I had built it already.

 ---